redve-dev/gtk_password/README.md

 # Password field in GTK

-This app contains text field for password, and it rates the password strengh.
+This app contains text field for password, and it rates the password strengh.<br>
+Also, it gives feedback about missing password features.